Duncan Bannatyne, OBE

 Trustee

 Dad of three adult kids, my youngest son developed Systemic JIA aged 8.
 We went to Crieff with SNAC a year later and it helped enormously.
 My wife joined the committee later that year and I followed in 2012.
-I’m currently the treasurer but am best known for my IT and technical skills!
+I’m a trustee and not active on the committee but am still pestered for my IT and technical skills!

 Jenni Catto